 Cocoknits found that a leather cord had the flexibility of yarn but was firm enough to keep the stitches from disappearing up into themselves.
 The interior-threaded needle means you can knit onto and off the cord, like a leather circular needle.
 The needles screw onto and off the leather cord.

 - The long cord hold the stitches of the sweater body – 150 cm (59")

 - The short cords hold stitches of sleeves – 75 cm (29.5")

-The leather can be a bit on the 'sticky' side, so to make things a little easier on the yarn, you could use some beeswax or Thread Heaven.
+The leather can be a bit on the 'sticky' side, so to make things a little easier on the yarn, you could use some beeswax.
 Leather has a grain, so be sure to 'go with the grain' when sliding stitches on and off the cord.

 If you're looking for extra cords, check out the Cocoknits Leather Cord Set.